junxit/us-congress-bills-110/bill.md

     > - **(g)** *Reinsurance to Cover Exposure*
     >   - **(1)** *Obtaining coverage* This title may not be construed to limit or prevent insurers from obtaining reinsurance coverage for insurer deductibles or insured losses retained by insurers pursuant to this section, nor shall the obtaining of such coverage affect the calculation of such deductibles or retentions.
     >   - **(2)** *Limitation on financial assistance* The amount of financial assistance provided pursuant to this section shall not be reduced by reinsurance paid or payable to an insurer from other sources, except that recoveries from such other sources, taken together with financial assistance for the Transition Period or a Program Year provided pursuant to this section, may not exceed the aggregate amount of the insurer's insured losses for such period.
 If such recoveries and financial assistance for the Transition Period or a Program Year exceed such aggregate amount of insured losses for that period and there is no agreement between the insurer and any reinsurer to the contrary, an amount in excess of such aggregate insured losses shall be returned to the Secretary.
+    > - **(h)** *Privileged procedure for joint resolution for payment of Federal compensation*
+    >   - **(1)** *In general* The Secretary shall pay the Federal share of compensation under the Program for insured losses resulting from an act of terrorism only if there is enacted a joint resolution for payment of Federal compensation with respect to such act of terrorism.
+    >   - **(2)** *Joint resolution* For purposes of this subsection, the term “joint resolution for payment of Federal compensation” means a joint resolution that—
+    >     - **(A)** does not have a preamble;
+    >     - **(B)** the matter after the resolving clause of which is as follows: “That the Congress approves of the certification by the Secretary of the Treasury under section 102(1)(A) of the Terrorism Risk Insurance Act of 2002.”; and
+    >     - **(C)** the title of which is as follows: “To permit Federal compensation under the Terrorism Risk Insurance Act of 2002”.
+    >   - **(3)** *Introduction and referral* Upon receipt of a submission under section 102(1)(G), the joint resolution described in this subsection shall be introduced by the majority leader of each House or his designee (by request).
+In the case in which a House is not in session, such joint resolution shall be so introduced upon convening the first day of session after the date of receipt of the certification.
+Upon introduction, the joint resolution shall be referred to the appropriate calendar in each House.
+    >   - **(4)** *Consideration in the house of representatives*
+    >     - **(A)** *Proceeding to consideration* Upon referral to the appropriate calendar, it shall be in order to move to proceed to consider the joint resolution in the House.
+Such a motion shall be in order only at a time designated by the Speaker in the legislative schedule within two legislative days.
+The previous question shall be considered as ordered on the motion to its adoption without intervening motion.
+A motion to reconsider the vote by which the motion is disposed of shall not be in order.
+    >     - **(B)** *Consideration* The joint resolution shall be considered as read.
+All points of order against the joint resolution and against its consideration are waived.
+The previous question shall be considered as ordered on the joint resolution to its passage without intervening motion except one hour of debate equally divided and controlled by a proponent and an opponent and one motion to limit debate on the joint resolution.
+A motion to reconsider the vote on passage of the joint resolution shall not be in order.
+    >   - **(5)** *Consideration in the senate*
+    >     - **(A)** *Proceeding* Upon introduction, the joint resolution shall be placed on the Calendar of Business, General Orders.
+A motion to proceed to the consideration of the joint resolution shall be in order at any time.
+The motion is privileged and not debatable.
+A motion to proceed to consideration of the joint resolution may be made even though a previous motion to the same effect has been disagreed to.
+An amendment to the motion shall not be in order, nor shall it be in order to move to reconsider the vote by which the motion is agreed to.
+    >     - **(B)** *Debate* Debate on the joint resolution, and all debatable motions and appeals in connection therewith, shall be limited to not more than ten hours.
+The time shall be equally divided between and controlled by, the majority leader and the minority leader or their designees.
+    >     - **(C)** *Debatable motions and appeals* Debate on any debatable motion or appeal in relation to the joint resolution shall be limited to not more than one hour from the time allotted for debate, equally divided and controlled by the majority leader and the minority leader or their designees.
+    >     - **(D)** *Motion to limit debate* A motion to further limit debate is not debatable.
+    >     - **(E)** *Motion to recommit* Any motion to commit or recommit the joint resolution shall not be in order.
+    >     - **(F)** *Final passage* The Chair shall put the question on final passage of the joint resolution no later than 72 hours from the time the measure is introduced.
+    >   - **(6)** *Amendments prohibited* No amendment to, or motion to strike a provision from, a joint resolution considered under this subsection shall be in order in either the Senate or the House of Representatives.
+    >   - **(7)** *Consideration by the other House* In the case of a joint resolution described in this subsection, if before passage by one House of a joint resolution of that House, that House receives such joint resolution from the other House, then—
+    >     - **(A)** the procedure in that House shall be the same as if no joint resolution had been received from the other House; but
+    >     - **(B)** the vote on final passage shall be on the joint resolution of the other House.
+    >   - **(8)** *House and Senate rulemaking* This subsection is enacted by the Congress as an exercise of the rulemaking power of the House of Representatives and Senate, respectively, and as such is deemed a part of the rules of each House, respectively, and such procedures supersede other rules only to the extent that they are inconsistent with such rules; and with full recognition of the constitutional right of either House to change the rules (so far as relating to the procedures of that House) at any time, in the same manner, and to the same extent as any other rule of that House.

   - **(2)** in section 104(a)—
     - **(A)** in paragraph (1), by striking “and” at the end;